telerik/teststudio-docs/docs/troubleshooting-guide/installation-problems-tg/create-installer-log-file.md

 # Create an Installer Log File

-## PROBLEM
+## Problem

 For most users, installing the application is a breeze.
 The process goes through without a hiccup.
 For some, however, an issue is experienced at the time of install.
 In case the installer does not complete and provides no real error message, there is a process you can do to still generate a log of the install.
-This document discusses the process of generating this logfile.
+This document discusses the process of generating this log file.

-## EXAMPLES
+## Possible Causes

 You will most likely see this issue:

 - When your downloaded installer file had some form of corruption caused during download.

-- If you have an incompitiblity present that is causing conflict with the installer.
+- If you have an incompatibility present that is causing conflict with the installer.

 Regardless of the reason for the failed install, the best feedback to get is an installer log.
 The below process goes over how to generate an install log file using our provided installer .msi file.

-## SOLUTION
+## Troubleshoot

+The most convenient approach to investigate such kind of issues is to check the installer log and analyze the specific case.

+## Generate Installer Log for Telerik Control Panel Installation

-If you used the Telerik Control Panel to install Test Studio, the log was automatically generated for you.
+If you used the __Telerik Control Panel__ to install Test Studio, the log was automatically generated for you.
 Simply open the folder %ProgramData%\Telerik\Installer\Logs and locate the appropriate log file.
 It will be named something like:

-- msi_log_2015-11-18_TestStudio_WebDesktop_2015_3_1015_Purchase.log
+- `msi_log_2015-11-18_TestStudio_WebDesktop_xxxx_x_xxx_Purchase.log`

-Place this file into a .zip or .rar file and attach it as a file attachment to a support ticket.
-Once we receive the logfile, we can more easily assist with determining the root cause of the install not completing.
+Place this file into a .zip file and attach it to a support ticket.
+Once we receive the log file, we can assist with determining the root cause of the install not completing.

+## Generate Installer Log for Test Studio MSI Installer

-If you're installing using a .MSI file you will need to follow these steps to generate a MSI logfile:
+If you're installing using the .MSI file follow these steps to generate a MSI logfile:

-1.&nbsp; Bring up a command prompt window.
+1.&nbsp; Bring up a command prompt window with admin privilege.

   a.
 Click **Start > Run**.